E1Bos/VALocker/README.md

 - Automatically locks in your desired agent during the agent selection phase.
 - Locks an agent in ~70ms on average from when the agent selection screen first appears.
-- Automatically detects when you are no longer in game and switches to "Locking" mode.
+- Automatically detects when you are no longer in-game and switches to "Locking" mode.
 - Hover mode allows you to select an agent without locking them, great for competitive.
 - Safe mode adds random delays to the locking process:
   - Low 300-500ms